 The treated effluent is stored in two storage holding ponds located onsite. the stored effluent water is pumped through continuous backwash, filtered and pressurized to irrigate the Ram Rock and Apple Rock golf courses in Horseshoe Bay West.
 All treated wastewater effluent is 100% recycled on to the golf courses.

-Tours of the treatment plant may be arranged by contacting the plant operator at 830.598.9983.
+Tours of the treatment plant may be arranged by contacting the Plant Supervisor at 830.598.9983.

 About the Wastewater System